drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/recommend.md

 Pros:

   * Native Docker
-  * Lowest resorce usage
+  * Lowest resource usage
   * Free
-  * should not require CPU virtualization extensions (though most have them now)

 Cons:

-  * Different interafce than Windows/OS X
+  * Different interafce than Windows/OS X for non-Scorekeeper stuff
   * Maybe not ideal if laptop has dual use outside of events

 ## 2. Windows 10 (After Summer 2020 update)

-When Microsoft realease their 20H1 update in the summer of 2020, they will have a new version of the Windows Subsystem for Linux.
+When Microsoft realeases their 20H1 update in the summer of 2020, they will have a new version of the Windows Subsystem for Linux.
 This lightweight virtualization is actually running a regular Linux kernel and is capable of running Docker.
 Best of all, it looks like it will even be available for Home